slaicha/cape_town_segementation/README.md

 # Training
 The segmentation model used for training is the U-Net.
 The details of the training on the California dataset and the results can be found in the `segmentation.ipynb` notebook.
+To run the training on the California dataset, please follow the instructions in `segmentation.ipynb` notebook, and to fine-tune the model, please run the `segmentation_cape_town.py` script.